 Elsewhere in the grounds you will find kitchen gardens, a boat house, an outdoor sauna, a Druid’s Circle, mature woodland, moorland, grassland and wild ponds.
 The lake has two rowing boats and is home to a large collection of wild ducks; bird tables are abundant with wild birds from the surrounding woodland, and red squirrels can be spotted.
 Half an hour’s walk within the grounds is “Viewpoint”, with 360° panoramic views of the Lake District, including the distant mountain ranges of Coniston & the Llangdales; from here a herd of wild deer that live nearby and birds of prey are frequently seen.

 Decompression chambers should not be left before the treatment is complete, and whilst the entrance gates stop no one from leaving, many guests choose not to.
 For many, a good book, a comfy chair by the fire overlooking the lake is simply enough.
 The Lake House is particularly ideal if you are considering arriving by train as a car is not needed and the Lake House is only a short taxi ride (20 mins) from Oxenholme (just 2.5 hours from London).
-Our complimentary chauffeur drives guests to the main hotel and back for dinner.

 LAKE HOUSE MINI FILM